 Main Subheading

-To truly understand the difference between an atom and a compound, we need to delve into their basic definitions, structures, and properties.
-Atoms are the smallest units of an element that retain the chemical properties of that element.
-Elements, such as hydrogen, oxygen, and gold, are pure substances composed of only one type of atom.
+To truly understand the difference between an atom and a compound, we need to get into their basic definitions, structures, and properties.
+Which means atoms are the smallest units of an element that retain the chemical properties of that element.
+In practice, elements, such as hydrogen, oxygen, and gold, are pure substances composed of only one type of atom.
 Think of an atom as the most basic identifiable piece of a specific element.
 You can't break it down further and still have that element.

 Comprehensive Overview